mallapurbharat/cardano-tx-sample/0_installation/preview_preprod_network/2_setup_preview_preprod_networks.md

 sudo killall cardano-node
 ```

-After this kind of an improper shutdown, you might need to delete all the files in the /testnet/db/preview or /testnet/db/preprod folder and resync the database
+### After this kind of an improper shutdown, you might need to delete all the files in the /testnet/db/preview or /testnet/db/preprod folder and resync the database

-For preview network
+For preview network (
+### NOTE: use the rm -rf command with care as if it is run in the wrong directory, it can delete important files
+### Ensure that you only run it within the testnet/db/.. folder
 ```
 cd $TESTNET/db/preview
 rm -rf ./*
 rm -rf ./.*
 ```
 For preprod network